-Throughout his whole life he was a very picky eater.
+Throughout his whole life, he was a very picky eater.
 He had a lot of sensory issues.
-His attention and focus was really bad.
-He struggled with mastery, especially with hours and hours of studying, and still he would do poorly on the test even though he tried.
+His attention and focus were really bad.
+He struggled with mastery, especially with hours and hours of studying, and still, he would do poorly on the test even though he tried.
 We know he tried, but it was just always such a struggle for him.
 Reading was tough for him.
-Vocabulary was kind of tough for him too.
+The vocabulary was kind of tough for him too.

 My husband saw the sign Brain Balance and thought, “Maybe this could help Matthew,” so he sat down, and started listening to Dr. Melillo, and after just a few minutes he knew that he wanted to open one for our son.